barcek/docNxgres/README.md

 ### app-db (PostgreSQL database)

-As described in [Environment variables](#environment-variables) above, three of the database variables set in '.env' are used in 'docker-compose.yml' to initialize the database container.
+As described in [Environment variables](#environment-variables) above, three of the database variables set in '.env' are used in each 'docker-compose' file to initialize the database container.

 There are two sets of variables, one for development mode and one for production mode.
 The majority of the variables contain placeholder values.
 For use in production, the default production password value should be changed.

 The environment variables `POSTGRES_USER` and `POSTGRES_PASSWORD` are required to set up a superuser for the container, while `POSTGRES_DB` is optional, used to provide a different name for the default database created when the container is run.

 - If not already present in the database, an 'entries' table is created in the database by code in the file 'src/db/entries.js' in the application server container.
-- In the file 'docker-compose.yml', the 'db' service is assigned a volume named 'app-db-data' in which data is persisted between uses of the container.
+- In each 'docker-compose' file, the 'db' service is assigned a volume named 'app-db-data' in which data is persisted between uses of the container.
 If no longer needed, this volume can be removed (see [Getting started](#getting-started) above).

 Reading up on [the PostgreSQL image](https://hub.docker.com/_/postgres) is recommended.